 Alnmouth to Warkworth is a beautiful walk along one of the best beaches on the North East coast.
 We leave Alnmouth via Lovers Walk and join the Northumberland Coast Path.

 The path takes us over Alnmouth Bridge and towards the Cricket Club.
 We cross the road here and follow the cycle path until we can walk down to the dunes, where we can access the beach.

 As you probably know the sand is an excellent surface to Nordic walk on.
 So, we can really focus on our technique as we power along the sand.
 Julie and Martin will give extra pointers on technique.

-St Cuthbert’s Cross
+St Cuthbert’s Cross and the Mortuary Chapel

+We will head down off this hill, towards the Mortuary chapel.
 The Mortuary Chapel was built 1869-70 but is now a ruin.
 It was part of a plan to re-open the cemetery on Church Hill.
 Church Hill is the site of the ancient parish church of St. Waleric.
 A flood in 1806 destroyed the remains of the church.
 The National Trust decided to remove the roof of the chapel, in recent times, to deter squatters.
 It is now a grade II listed building.
-It appeared in an episode of Vera recently.

 From here we will simply retrace our steps along the cycle path and back into Alnmouth.

 Hope to see you there.